Poitrin/musicsheets/README.md

 Log in to your Google account and [create a new Google Apps Script (GAS)](https://script.google.com/macros/create).
 In the GAS editor, create new _script files_ and paste the content from the corresponding files in `src/external/*.gs`.
 Don't forget to save.

 Go to `src/environments/` and copy the `environment.ts-sample` twice.
 Rename one file `environment.ts`, and the other `environment.prod.ts`.
-Next, create three new folders - _Setlists_, _Sheets_, and _Zips_ - and share them with everybody and a "Can Edit" access level.
+Next, go to your Google Drive, create three new folders - _Setlists_, _Sheets_, and _Zips_ - and share them with everybody and a "Can Edit" access level.
 Open each folder and insert each folder's id from the browser's address bar (e.g. `https://drive.google.com/drive/u/1/folders/{HERE IS THE FOLDER ID}`) as the corresponding property (`sheets/setlists/zipsFolderId`) in the `environment...ts` files.
-You can create different folders for different environments (development, production).
+This allows you to create different folders for different environments (development, production).

 Back in the GAS editor, click `Publish > Deploy as API executable…`.
 Enter a name for the version (e.g. _V1_) and choose `Everybody` as the person who has access to the script.
 Note down the `Current API ID`, which we will call `scriptId`.
 Next, hit `Deploy`.
 You can hit continue when a warning (_New scopes detected_) appears.